 Tickets and Prices

 Tickets can be bought from machines, but there is also a ticket counter, with English-speaking agents.
 Each ticket costs €1.30, plus 50 cents if you don’t have the magnetic VIVA Viagem card to recharge with future trips.

 Once in Cacilhas, walk to the left out of the station, and you’ll see a bus terminal.
-The bus to Cristo Rei is number 101 of the TST company, which operates most buses to the south of Lisbon (each bus stop is labeled, so look for the one with “101”).
-It departs every half hour.
+The bus to Cristo Rei is number 3001 of the Carris Metropolitana company, which operates most buses to the south of Lisbon.
+It departs once per hour in the summer, and every thirty minutes at other times of the year.